Zumbi: King of the Quilombo dos Palmares

-Vowing to continue the resistance to Portuguese oppression, Zumbi became the new king of Palmares.
+Vowing to continue the resistance to Portuguese oppression, Zumbi became the new leader of Palmares.
 Zumbi's determination and heroic efforts to fight for Palmares' independence increased his prestige.
 Predictably, when Zumbi gained authority, tensions with the Portuguese quickly escalated.
 Between 1680 and 1686, the Portuguese mounted six expeditions against Palmares at significant cost to the royal treasury, but they all failed to defeat Palmares.

 In 1694, fifteen years after Zumbi assumed kingship of Palmares, the Portuguese colonists under the military commanders Domingos Jorge Velho and Bernardo Vieira de Melo launched an assault on the Palmares.
 They made use of artillery as well as a fierce force of Brazilian Indian fighters, which took 42 days to defeat the kingdom.

 On February 6, 1694, after 67 years of conflict with the cafuzos, or Maroons, of Palmares, the Portuguese succeeded in destroying Cerca do Macaco, the kingdom's central settlement.
 Some resistance continued, but on November 20, 1695 Zumbi was killed and decapitated, his head displayed on a pike to dispel any legends of his immortality.

 Although it was eventually crushed, the success of Palmares through most of the 17th century greatly challenged colonial authority and would stand as a beacon of slave resistance in the times to come.